Chymyst/chymyst-core/docs/chymyst02.md

 ```

-Again, the scope of the Writer client must be cut at the `write()` call.
+The scope of the Writer client must be split at the `write()` call.

 We will see in the next chapter how to avoid stack ripping by using “blocking molecules”.
 For now, we can use a trick that allows the second reaction to see the local variables of the first one.